kannupriyakalra/SnorriScalason/README.md

 # SnorriScalason
-ScalaBridge Project- mentored by Noel Welsh
+ScalaBridge Project mentored by Zainab Ali and Noel Welsh